hiyuantang/AC215_3H2B/README.md

 ***2. For testing, we specifically tested the API-service, frontend, and RAG backend, focusing on components that do not require Google Cloud Platform authentication.
 The test coverage is close to 100/100.***

 - To run test for api-service locally: `cd src/api-service`, `sh test-shell.sh`.
-- To run test for frontend locally: (Brian).
+- To run test for frontend locally: `cd src/frontend`, `sh test-shell.sh`.
 - To run test for llm-rag locally: `cd src/llm-rag`, `sh test-shell.sh`.
 - We have linter and test incoporated as part of Continuous Integration.
 To see test html result, go to action (https://github.com/hiyuantang/AC215_3H2B/actions), you can choose from `Build, Lint, and Test API Service`, `Build, Lint, and Test frontend`, `Build, Lint, and Test LLM-RAG Service` on the left side bar.
 Once you are in one of the workflow, click on latest workflow run, you can download the `coverage-report-html` at the page bottom.